AndreLaMont/pdsnd_github/README.md

 Novemeber 4th, 2021

 ### Project Title
-Github Docs Review Udacity
+Github Docs Review Udacity - Data Science with Python Nanodegree

-### Description
+### Descriptions
 An overview of Github command line calls.

 ### Files used
-Many will update
+Many will update,
+Updating these files

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.